xinjixi/sockshop-demo/README.md

 git commit -m "fix catalogue api" git push origin master
 ```
-8. Run the shell script, to trigger upload.
+8. Run the shell script.
+This will push new git tag to trigger upload.
 UI will show the result as well.
 ```
 ./trigger-ci-upload.sh v0.1-2
 ```
+9. From the UI, then no violations will be found.

 ## Useful commands